-How to Choose the Perfect Bathroom Tile for your DIY Project
+Tips for Selecting the Ideal Bathroom Tile for your DIY Project

 Size variations for variety in your interiors

 The general rule is the smaller the tile, the harder to keep clean.
-Thus using 1” X 1” maybe aesthetically appealing, but cleaning all that grout is the stuff of nightmares particularly in an area that gets soaked often.
-The traditional size for bathroom tile is 4” X 4” being placed on the wall and on the floors.
-This size is still used frequently in new homes but generally only on the walls of a shower enclosure.
+Thus using 1” X 1” may be aesthetically appealing, but cleaning all that grout is the stuff of nightmares, particularly in an area that gets soaked often.

 Rectangular tile is found in 4” X 6” and 3” X 9” configurations and can create an unusual look for the walls but will be impractical for the floor due to the small sizes.

 Mosaic and Mural Tiles add excitement and depth to the shower or bathing area and can also be installed as a backsplash around the bathtub and sink counter.
 Either one will add uniqueness to the bathroom but may prove difficult to keep clean and mildew free.

 Choose a tile material that compliments your decor